nlesc-sherlock/emma/README.md

 . env_linux.sh
 ```

-After that the user is ready to setup the infra-structure.

 ### Infra-structure

+With the environment set, the next step is to setup the infra-structure.
 The infra-structure, physical place where the platform runs, is composed by a set of virtual machines with the following characteristics:
 1. Ubuntu 16.04 OS
 2. Public network interface
 3. OS disk, 200Mb for software + enough room in /tmp